aleks-shchigrintsov/portfolio/README.md

 # portfolio

- In the terminal (with your python virtualenv activated):
+ python - in the terminal (with your python virtualenv activated) :

 ```
 #!python